7 Tips for Creating the Right Litter Box Setup

 Pam Johnson-Bennett

-Certified Cat Behavior Consultant & Best-Selling Author
+Certified Cat Behaviour Consultant & Best-Selling Author

-Pam Johnson-Bennett is a certified cat behavior consultant and best-selling author of 8 books on cat behavior.
+Pam Johnson-Bennett is a certified cat behaviour consultant and best-selling author of 8 books on cat behavior.
 She starred in the Animal Planet series Psycho Kitty, seen in Canada and the UK.
-She was a vice president of the International Association of Animal Behavior Consultants and founded their cat division.
+She was a vice president of the International Association of Animal Behaviour Consultants and founded their cat division.
 She has served on an advisory board for the American Humane Association as well as other animal welfare organizations.

 Join the newsletter and never miss out on cat content again!